Cybersecurity

 How does the regulatory override work?

 Any incident involving data subject to mandatory breach notification (PHI under HIPAA, cardholder data under PCI DSS, material incidents under SEC rules) automatically elevates to Critical or High regardless of technical impact scores.
-Build regulatory checkboxes into your triage form to prevent this override from being missed [HIPAA 164.308(a)(6)].
+Build regulatory checkboxes into your triage form to prevent this override from being missed.
+For PHI-involved incidents, the relevant notification authority is 45 CFR 164.404 (individual notification) and 45 CFR 164.408 (HHS notification), not the internal security incident procedures section.

 What is the difference between classification and event-to-incident escalation?